-If you are considering buying a franchise you should seek independent professional advice.
+If you are considering buying franchises you should seek independent professional advice.
 The main two areas you need to consider once you have decided to buy a franchise are legal and financial.

 What is a franchise agreement?